AmrMKayid/Cognitev/README.md

 - Support:
 	- Live Chat: providing the website with a live chat and caring about the customer support
 	- FAQ with all the questions that might come into mind before using the platform

+### What I dislike:

+- Prices:
+	- I think the prices are somewhat high

+- Demo:
+	- providing a demo to enable people to discover the platform before making contact